 Engaging in QI activities is critical to achieving the quadruple aim of improving the health of the population, enhancing patient experiences and outcomes, reducing the per capita cost of care, and improving provider experience.
 Many providers, insurers, delivery systems, and QI organizations are focused on improving the performance and safety of primary care.

 For many practices, QI is likely to be a new activity.
 As with the implementation of many new ideas and processes, practices will need new skills to meet their improvement goals.
 External supports can help practices learn these new skills and better implement QI.
 These supports include data feedback on key indicators and practice facilitation (or coaching) to help build the capacity for QI.Learn about QI supports

 Community Health Network of Connecticut, Inc.® (CHNCT) has a team of trained staff to help and support you!

 They will assist you with your practice needs for PCMH and QI.
 This service is at no cost to your practice.

 To reach our team, call 203.949.4194 or email email@example.com.

 Continuous Quality Improvement (CQI) begins with the culture of improvement for the patient, the practice, and the population in general.
 The culture begins with a QI team led by a clinical practice champion.

 PCMH involves numerous changes – to processes, workflows, scheduling systems, and the care team structure.
-PCMH supports QI in primary care by acknowledging the core concepts set forth by the NCQA.
+PCMH supports QI in primary care by acknowledging the core concepts set forth by the National Committee for Quality Assurance (NCQA).
 QI is integrated into each of the six NCQA PCMH concepts.
 The concepts contain specific criteria that outline the features of the practice’s transformation to a PCMH.